deboramcardoso/daiichisankyo-de-assignment/README.md

 }
 ```

 ## Next Steps
-- **To align with the business stakeholders:**
+- **To align with stakeholders/in the team meeting:**
+    - Is there a relationship between the Products of discussion table and the External Interactions table?
+    - If confirmed that the product of discussion is the topic related to a customer interaction, would it make sense to include as an additional filter option?
+    - What is the meaning of each customer type?
+Is it possible for a customer to change its type?

-- **Proposal for Future Improvements:**
+- **Proposal for future improvements:**
-    - API: add the possibility to retrieve the results for all customers at once (instead of selecting a single customer ID).
-    - Products of discussion table: confirm the meaning/purpose of the table.
-Add unique ID to ensure data integrity.
-    - Create new endpoints to provide higher level metrics:
+    - **New endpoints to provide higher level metrics**
+        - Number of interactions per customer.
         - Number of interactions per channel.
+        - Number of interactions per topic of discussion (if confirmed the relationship).
+        - Number of interactions per customer type.
+        - Number of customers per customer type.
+    - **Products of discussion table:**
+        - Add unique ID to ensure data integrity.
+    - **Analytics:**
+        - If there is an interest in a more in-depth analysis that other teams could work on, we could add the possibility of retrieving the results for all customers simultaneously (instead of selecting a single customer ID).
+        - Customized dashboards could be created and a historical analysis could be performed.

+**Notes:**
+1. Having this alignment is important for refining the current solution and defining the project’s timeline.
+Once clarified, we can outline future tasks, organize the Jira tickets related to the Jira Epic, and establish a clearer timeline for the overall project, ensuring smooth execution and avoiding potential delays.
+2. The proposed new endpoints and higher-level metrics could provide valuable insights for decision-makers, helping to optimize customer engagement strategies and improve operational efficiency.
+In addition, the suggested analytics enhancements could form the basis of more comprehensive dashboards for internal stakeholders.

+## Learnings & Challenges
+- **Scope definition**
+    -
+- **Lack of direct experience with some topics**
+    - API design
+    - Docker